AboutPricingHow We WorkBlogFAQLog InStart Free TrialSchedule a BriefingEspañol

 We are now entering the phase where AI moves from individual contributor to organizational orchestrator.

-Instead of relying on a human manager to route a budget proposal, an AI orchestrator reads the proposal, cross-references it against the defined organizational domains, and automatically surfaces it in the daily briefings of the four people who have authority over it.
+Instead of relying on a human manager to route a budget proposal, an AI orchestrator reads it, checks domains of authority, and surfaces it to the people who can decide.

 The Humans Keep the Authority

-The title of this article is slightly provocative.
-AI is not becoming the CEO in the sense of making the final strategic calls.
-But it is taking over the coordination layer that previously defined the executive suite.
+The title is intentionally provocative.
+AI is not becoming the CEO in the sense of making final strategic calls.
+But it is taking over the coordination layer that previously defined much of the executive suite.

-In this model, the AI facilitates, routes, summarizes, and audits.
-The humans exercise judgment.
-The organization becomes radically flatter, significantly faster, and far more scalable.
-The companies that realize their AI is no longer an intern, but the actual infrastructure of their management, will be the ones that own the next decade.
+In this model, AI facilitates, routes, summarizes, and audits.
+Humans exercise judgment.
+The organization becomes flatter, faster, and more scalable.

 Run your organization on intelligence